 - 1. It is a chance to reflect, discuss something which happens within the ToT-course what happened in a seminar; what is going on in your training project team; or to support you with your ToT learning commitments. - 2.
 There is a specific training-related experience, a case, you would like to analyse for you to understand better and learn from it. - 3.
 You read an article, a document from the ToT-library which you would like to discuss. - 4.
 You feel blocked with this self-directed learning approach a chance to use the mentor meeting for this; to learn more about yourself as learner.
-On the ToT-wiki site you can find questionnaires around learning styles and self-directed learning.
+In the ToT-Library you can find questionnaires around learning styles and self-directed learning.
 Why not do one of those and reflect about it together with your mentor? - 5.
-You finally find some time to go deeper into the ToT self-perception inventory and assess your trainer competences good chance to get full attention for it in your mentor talk.
+You finally find some time to go deeper into the Trainers Competences (ETS) and assess your trainer competences good chance to get full attention for it in your mentor talk.